 Being A Zero Waste Florist By Practising Proper Flower Waste Management 💐

 Flower Waste Management 💐: Did you know that flowers symbolise long life, honour and purity?
 Not only that, but it also symbolises good health, which many of us desire.
 Different types of flowers mean different things.
 Roses, for instance, are mainly a symbol of love, hence one lover or admirer gifting them to their beloved.
 This means that on any occasions, flowers of different kinds are considered by everyone as suitable offerings.
-But unfortunately, many discarded flowers go to landfill after being taken down.
+But unfortunately, many discarded flowers go to landfill after being used as gifts or decorations.
 This sure makes me wonder – what does it take to become a more sustainable florist?
 What can we, the citizens, do about that?

 Months ago, ABC News reported that flower growers in Australia destroyed an alarming amount of flowers due to the coronavirus shutdown.
 Of course, as a result of the pandemic, florists were forced to close down their shops.
 But before that, floral waste has already been a recurring problem.